 The eight different remote control codes (Code 1-Code 8) are assigned to this projector.
 Switching the remote control codes prevents interference from other remote controls when several projectors or video equipment next to each other are operated at the same time.
 Change the remote control code for the projector first before changing that for the remote control.
-See "Remote control" in the Setting Menu on page 52.
+See "Remote control" in the Setting Menu on page 56.

-- 1 Check the Reset Switch to "Use position" in the compartment lid on the back of the remote control. - 2 During holding down the MENU button, press the IMAGE ADJ. button corresponding times to the number of the remote control code for the projector.
+- 1 Check the Reset Switch to "Use position" in the compartment lid on the back of the remote control. - While holding down the MENU button, press and release the IMAGE ADJ. button the number of corresponding times you would like to set the number of the remote control code for the projector.